-Do you work with difficult and challenging people?
+Do you fine yourself dealing with difficult people at work?
 Is your day spent avoiding them, dreading any encounters, and wishing you could be anywhere else but in their space?

 Dealing with people who delight in “being difficult”, is an art from.
 It involves preparation, skill, and a laser like concentration.
 Being in their presence is akin to being in a “lion’s den” and should be approached as though it actually is.